MartyHimmel/wordpress-plugin-boilerplate/README.md

 # WordPress Plugin Boilerplate

-A simple template for creating a new WordPress plugin.
+Template for creating a new WordPress plugin.